getlantern/lantern-client/README.md

 for distribution on the Google Play Store.
 The APKs are architecture specific whereas the app bundle contains all 4 architectures (arm and x86 in 32-bit and 64-bit variants).

-To create a release build, add the following to your `~/.gradle/gradle.properties` file:
+To create a release build, put the keystore.release.jks in your home folder (or some other location outside of this project) and add the following to your `~/.gradle/gradle.properties` file:

 ```
 KEYSTORE_PWD=$KEYSTORE_PASSWORD
-KEYSTORE_FILE=keystore.release.jks
+KEYSTORE_FILE=~/keystore.release.jks
 KEY_PWD=$KEY_PASSWORD
 ```